Maintain Good Health and Wellbeing During COVID-19

 This has again drawn us to the health benefits of maintaining an active lifestyle while staying at home despite the self-imposed restrictions of various kinds, limiting our ability to move around freely.

-Social distancing, business closures, and changes in everyday schedule disrupt almost every aspect healthy life that hinders the scope of engaging in physical activities and leads to depression and anxiety, feels Michael Giannulis.
-Check out these tips for your wellbeing during COVID-19.
+Social distancing, business closures, and changes in everyday schedule disrupt almost every aspect of healthy life that hinders the scope of engaging in physical activities and leads to depression and anxiety, feels Michael Giannulis.
+Check out these tips for your well-being during COVID-19.

 Stick to the fitness basics, says Mike Giannulis

 As everyone grapples with coming to terms with the new lifestyle that deters our habits, people are looking for ways to maintain their wellness.
 Although the pandemic has severely affected our lifestyle, the means of staying healthy remains the same that we had been practicing even before the pandemic.